OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/PayPal_Configuration.md

 The PayPal booking module allows authors of courses and project groups to charge money to grant access to those resources.
 Your clients can either pay by credit card or by their PayPal account if they have one.
-Note that your client's must not have a PayPal account to use this service, a credit card is enough.
+Note that your clients must not have a PayPal account to use this service, a credit card is enough.
 In the PayPal configuration in the system administration you can configure your PayPal business account information that is used for all payment processes on this system.